ThonkTeam/Thonk_2019/README.md

 A Comprehensive Interactive Guide to all Scientific Knowledge

-ssh access available a ubuntu@54.209.168.203 server is being for now financially supported by ben so donations welcome!
-Ask Ben or Andy for the password.
+ssh access available a ubuntu@54.209.168.203
 Glassfish admin user name is admin and the password is the same as the linux user's (ubuntu) password.
 The server runs all Fridays 6am to Sundays 11:59 PM.